inkscape/lib2geom/README.md

 2Geom is a C++ 2D geometry library geared towards processing data associated with vector graphics.
 The primary design consideration is ease of use and clarity.
+It is dual-licensed under LGPL 2.1 and MPL 1.1.

 The library is descended from a set of geometric routines present in Inkscape, a vector graphics editor based around the Scalable Vector